amin-codes/QuizletAPI/README.md

 # QuizletAPI
 An API made to simplify tasks for retrieving information from quizlet sets.

-More to be added soon.
+Note: The official Quizlet API has been discontinued and, thus, this unofficial tool to connect to their API no longer works.

 # Example Usage
 ```java